Strategy is for the Brave

 Over time, these approaches create frustration.
 Staff are unsure how the plan applies to their work.
 Stakeholders don’t see follow-through.
 And trust slowly erodes.

-Our approach To Strategic Planning
+Our approach To Strategy

-What a Strategic planning engagement includes
+What a Strategy engagement includes

-Strategic planning engagements typically include:
+Strategy engagements typically include:

 - Designing and facilitating a purposeful stakeholder engagement process